 Teaching English & Reporting - Seoul, South Korea

 Teaching the EuengBong English Class has been one of the best experiences I have had while here in Seongdong-Gu.
-Colleen and I were able to work with a class of 16 students, almost all female with the exception of one male.
-The class has been around for ten years, but Colleen and I were the first native speakers to visit the class.
-All of the students were so eager to learn and talk with us, and it really felt good to be able to help them that day.
+I had the opportunity to work with a class of 16 students, almost all female with the exception of one male.
+The class has been held for ten years, but I was one of the first native English speakers to teach the class.
+All of the students were so eager to learn and practice speaking with me, and it really felt good to be able to help them learn.

-We were not sure what to expect, but I was impressed with many of their speaking and writing abilities.
+I was not sure what to expect, but I was impressed with many of their speaking and writing abilities.
 We all introduced ourselves to each other, and then we played a game that helped each student compare their similarities.
-I noticed that many of the student’s fear of speaking English is what stops them from speaking it better.
-With more practice they will be just fine!
+I noticed that many of the student’s fear of speaking English is what stops them from advancing their speech, but with more practice they will be just fine!

-A few days later we got the opportunity to not only come back and teach at the Global Experience Center, but we also got a chance to be reporters!
+A few days later I returned not only to teach another class at the Global Experience Center, but to also to complete a soft news package on the facility!
 I really do not like to work in front of the camera.
 I’m more of a behind-the-scenes person, but this experience helped me to go outside of comfort zone.

-The students mostly wanted to talk to get practice speaking English, so we gave them an opportunity to do just that.
-We talked about Food, hobbies, family, and anything else we could think of!
-Some of the students were really interested in me being a vegetarian so we talk about that a lot too.
+I spent most of the class actually speaking with the students in English, and carrying on conversation as that is what they expressed would help them learn better.
+We talked about food, hobbies, family, and anything else we could think of!
+Some of the students were really interested in me being a vegetarian so we talked about that a lot too.
 People back in America ask me about that all of the time, even my family, so I didn’t mind.

-Being able to get involved with the Seongdong community as a visitor, will forever be one of my favorite memories while here in South Korea.
+Being able to get involved with the Seongdong community will forever be one of my favorite memories while here in South Korea.
 Pictures are worth a thousand words, but memories are cherished for a lifetime!